nemec/clipr/README.md

 duplicate argument short name or that the constant values you're storing aren't actually convertible to the property type.

-In order to use Integrity Checking you must call one of two validation
-methods:
+Integrity checking is performed by default every time the parser is run.
+This helps ensure that any error messages a user or developer sees are specific, meaningful, and actionable.
+Integrity checking happens as soon as you call the Parse method, but it does not depend upon the arguments a user passes into the program.
+For this reason, if you know your Options class is defined properly, you can disable integrity checking by calling the `parser.SuppressAttributeIntegrityCheck()` method.
+This could speed up the beginning of your application, but any problems with attributes may cause parsing to fail with unhelpful errors.

+If suppressed, an integrity check can be performed manually with either of the following methods:

-1. The `ValidateAttributeConfig` method returns an array of Exceptions that list the various Integrity issues with your configuration.
+1. The `PerformAttributeIntegrityCheck` method returns an array of Exceptions that list the various Integrity issues with your configuration.
 You may inspect that collection and handle them accordingly.

     var parser = new CliParser<Options>();
-    var errs = parser.ValidateAttributeConfig();
+    var errs = parser.PerformAttributeIntegrityCheck();
 	// do something with errors

-2. The `EnsureValidAttributeConfig` method throws an AggregateException when any integrity issues are found.
+2. The `PerformAttributeIntegrityCheckOrThrow` method throws an AggregateException when any integrity issues are found.
 The expectation is that this exception remains *unhandled* so that, during development, any configuration issues are immediately found and handled.
 Since this